 Who’s Responsible for What?

-It takes a great deal of work to make sure that dry bulk loads ship and arrive correctly and safely.
+It takes a great deal of work to make sure that dry bulk shipping is performed correctly and safely.
 To avoid finger pointing, everyone involved needs to know where specific responsibilities lie.
 This chart explains which party is responsible for which aspects of the process.

 |Shipper Responsibilities||Receiver Responsibilities||Carrier Responsibilities|